 Just 65 pupils will continue to benefit from the project, and they will report to their respective schools in February 2014.
 These children want an education, but still need your hand-up not hand-out to stay in school.

 After three, months, a new field update will be posted, so you get to know what impact your contribution has created to give an education these children have been longing.

-Thanks for your recent generous gift to Stop Cook stoves from Killing in South Sudan project.
-Your commitment to save women from toxic oxygen and fire burn is genuinely appreciated by our trustees and those who will benefit most.
+Thanks for your recent generous gift to Stop Cook stoves from Killing in South Sudan.

-The beneficiaries are intensely eager to see this project progressing, and need your help, so many are trained in the skill of making the clay stove to improve their health, and environment.
+The beneficiaries are eager to see this cause moving forward, but they need your help, so many are trained in the skill of making the clay stove to improve their health, and environment.